Bleached & Frosted

 And then, well then, I thought they’d be perfect on the ends of my rattan garland, like tassels.
 Sparkly pinecone tassels!

 I wanted to keep this room simple, cozy & comfortable.
 I’m being drawn to neutral and nature-inspired touches.
-Probably my salve for the crazies of 2020.
+Probably my salve for the crazies of the pandemic.
 So I filled the mantel with a very simple but lush long needle pine garland, hanging all the way down and puddling on one side.

 I brought in natural elements with a sweet little rattan sleigh loaded with more bleached and frosted pinecones, plus an asymmetrical tiered rattan garland, made of reclaimed rattan chain Yes, it’s re-claimed from a previous life as a boho room partition or doorway curtain.